124

 Created by Itaru Sasaki

-The Phone of the Wind was created in Japan by its creator, Itaru Sasaki, while grieving his cousin who died of cancer.
+The Phone of the Wind was created in Japan by its creator, Itaru Sasaki, while grieving his cousin..
 He purchased an old-fashioned phone booth and set it up in his garden.
-He installed an obsolete rotary phone not connected to wires or any "earthly system."
+He installed a rotary phone that was not connected to wires or any "earthly system."
 Here, Itaru felt a continued connection to his cousin and found comfort and healing amid his grief.
-Itaru gave his phone booth a name, Kaze No Denwa (風の電話), translated as The Telephone of the Wind.
+Itaru gave his phone booth a name, Kaze No Denwa (風の電話), translated as Telephone of the Wind.

 Photo Credit: Kiyomi Noguchi